livegnik/2way-design/2WAY High-Level Design.md

 ## 2.1 Introduction to the Backend <a name="21-introduction-to-the-backend"></a>

 The backend of the 2WAY system is the cornerstone of its decentralized identity, reputation, and access management framework.
 It is meticulously designed to handle the complex processes required to maintain secure, efficient, and reliable operations within the 2WAY ecosystem.
-This backend infrastructure supports the creation, management, and verification of cryptographic identities and facilitates secure data exchanges between trusted nodes in a peer-to-peer (P2P) network.
+This backend infrastructure supports the creation, management, and verification of cryptographic identities and facilitates secure data exchanges between trusted servers in a peer-to-peer (P2P) network.

 At the core of the backend lies the 2WAY Graph, a comprehensive data structure that integrates both the User Graphs and the Server Graph.
 The User Graph represents the individual user's interactions.
 In contrast, the Server Graph is the aggregate of all User Graphs on a particular server, thereby encapsulating a subset of the network’s decentralized data.